Nano Dimension's Chairman and - GuruFocus.com

-Waltham, Mass., March 23, 2023 (GLOBE NEWSWIRE) -- Nano Dimension Ltd. ( NNDM, “Nano Dimension” or the “Company”), a leading supplier of Additively Manufactured Electronics (“AME”) and multi-dimensional polymer, metal & ceramic Additive Manufacturing (“AM”) 3D printers, released a video in which Yoav Stern, Chairman and Chief Executive Officer of the Company, explains in Hebrew the falsity and the invalidity of the shareholder vote called by Bistricer’s Murchinson Ltd. (“Murchinson”), the fake news created as a result, and how other stakeholders in Israel have been misled.
+In Video Analysis of The Stratasys Transaction for Shareholders and Employees of Nano Dimension and Stratasys

-Click here for Part 1 in Hebrew: Yoav explains the falsity and fakeness of the Bistricer’s Murchinson shareholder meeting: https://youtu.be/wV2ZIaN08_Y
+Waltham, Mass., March 29, 2023 (GLOBE NEWSWIRE) -- Nano Dimension Ltd. ( NNDM, “Nano Dimension” or the “Company”), a leading supplier of Additively Manufactured Electronics (“AME”) and multi-dimensional polymer, metal & ceramic Additive Manufacturing (“AM”) 3D printers, released a video in which Yoav Stern, Chairman and Chief Executive Officer of the Company, provides an in video analysis of the Stratasys transaction for shareholders and employees of Nano Dimension and Stratasys.

-Click here for Part 2in Hebrew: Yoav continues on fake news and questionable partnership: https://youtu.be/0EK57zdulUU
+Mr. Stern outlines the Stratasys transaction and highlights the advantages that the transaction and a merged company could offer.

 A series of other videos are also available on Nano Dimension’s YouTube channel: https://www.youtube.com/@NanoDimension